The Context of Your Campus

 Educate Yourselves and Others

 An important factor, in both responding to current incidents and helping diminish future ones, is educating yourself and your interfaith group about the appreciative values of all people on campus.
 Campuses are religiously diverse spaces and incorporating interfaith and religious literacy into your events can help make your positive actions even more beneficial.
-During a time when American Muslims were being singled out and condemned by prominent media figures, the InterVarsity group at Northeastern University in Boston sent a public letter of support to Muslim Responding to Hateful Incidents on Your Campus students on campus and invited them to a welcoming dinner.
+During a time when American Muslims were being singled out and condemned by prominent media figures, the InterVarsity group at Northeastern University in Boston sent a public letter of support to Muslim students on campus and invited them to a welcoming dinner.
 InterVarsity’s purpose was to learn from the Muslim students’ experiences and build relationships so that could better support their fellow students in the future.
 In a more intensive manner, the interfaith student group at Utah State University has organized ongoing speedfaithing activities These events allow for students to talk about their worldview and share a value from that worldview that motivates them to work with others.
 None of the students are experts on a specific religious viewpoint, but in offering their personal stories and beliefs, they are able to help inform others about their experiences.
 And, of course, make sure to spread the word about constructive responses in student media sources, social media outlets, and through contacting senior administrators, staff, and faculty.

 Find Allies and Be an Ally